samlin001/asd-codelabs/codelab2/README.md

 2. Read [Downloading the Source](https://source.android.com/setup/build/downloading)
 to learn more.
 3. A typical download flow for **android11-qpr2-release**.
-    - This will take a long time to sync.
-To save time, follow the next step.
+    - This will take 40 min. or more to do a clean download depending on the network connection speed & computer performance.
+To save time, jump to the next step.
     ```
     mkdir -p $HOME/ws/android
     cd $HOME/ws/android